CoderLotus/Capstone-Project/README.md

     - Vehicle types are assigned weights: car=1.0, bike=0.7, truck=1.5
     - Congestion and special day indicators scaled appropriately.

-### Report (Optional)

-You can include a PDF report with model derivations and graphs.

 ### Working Code

 The notebook: